heroku/leech-drain/Readme.md

 ## ClojureScript and Node.js

 The Leech drain is written in ClojureScript, and compiles to Node.js for execution.
-Leech uses the standard Node.js packagement system `npm` for it's JavaScript dependencies.
+Leech uses the standard Node.js package management system `npm` for its JavaScript dependencies.

 ## Local deploy